determined-ai/determined/sprinkle/work.md

 related to the low-level Sprinkle API, but the work outlined here does not actually deliver either of the low-level or high-level Sprinkle APIs.

+### Master-side work

 1. Redo Searcher Progress Calculation

    Let the workload sequencer (and eventually the harness) report its progress in the current searcher operation and let the searcher aggregate individual trials' progress into total progress.

-1. Rewrite or delete: save experiment best
+1. Rewrite save experiment best as a simple `GetExperimentBest()`-like call against the database.
+No more interaction with the actor system.

-    Argument to delete: too much work, not enough benefit.
-Let GC do its job.

-    Argument to rewrite: the harness could just query best metric so far via the REST api to if it should checkpoint or not.

 1. Change Searcher to emit the new SearcherOp: each op is a single combined training/validation/checkpoint request, identified by absolute lengths of